vinhquevu/angora/README.md

 5. Change app.route to post?
 6. Convert to Quart
 7. Distributed operation
-8. Replace spaces with underscores for log file
+8. Replace spaces with underscores, lowercase only, for log file
 9. Add parent success check
+10. Allow .yaml and .yml